 Exercise

-So, in a nutshell for ya, if you feed ’em a nutritious food on a regular schedule, limit treats, and make sure they get regular exercise they shouldn’t have a weight problem.
-More often than not, it is you human folk that makes us overweight.
-I mean, of course we’re gonna beg – that’s just how we are 🙂
+In a nutshell, if you feed them nutritious food on a regular schedule, limit treats, and make sure they get regular exercise they shouldn’t have a weight problem.

 Seen more overweight cats than dogs, but yeah all animals have that risk of being overweight.